Kummer Rigidity for Hyperk\"ahler Automorphisms: Stable and Unstable Manifolds

 According to \cite[Lemme 3.4.4]{BFL92}, connections satisfying all three above are unique.
-Now by the proof of \cite[Lemme 2.2.3(b)]{BFL92}, we get that $\nabla$ is a flat connection, i.e., $\omega_0$ itself is flat on $X\setminus E$.
+Now by the proof of \cite[Lemme 2.2.3(b)]{BFL92}, we get that $\nabla$ is a flat connection.
+Hence $\omega_0$ is flat on $X\setminus E$.
 (The cited theorems are all local, thus the non-compact nature of $X\setminus E$ does not matter here.) \end{proof}